przemastro/cv/README.md

 ![Dashboard](https://github.com/przemastro/cv/blob/master/career_072023.png)

-> 12 years have passed since I stared testing and tests automation and a full decade of tests automation experience 🎂 .
-I still have something to tell.

 > I designed and performed tests of chatGPT usefulness in IT testing.
 Ask me for the link to the results.

 > I started and completed project for (Confidential) via Miquido in polish Oil and Gas industry.
 I designed and created tests automation, which consisted of features such as integration with SauceLabs, QR codes scanning etc.